Purpose Statement

 Equipment:

-- Items that require repair after being damaged.
+- Items that require repair when damaged rather than replacement

 - Radios